Bingo Caller Pro 90 for Mac is compatible with Mavericks (10.9) and higher.

 Bingo Caller Pro 90 is $20 USD shareware.
 You may try Bingo Caller Pro 90 in Demo Mode for ten minutes per launch, after which the app will close.
 Registration removes this constraint.

-Mac Version 1.1.1 is a bug fix.
+Because new Mac Users are reporting issues with the 64-bit version, that version has been withdrawn.
+Mac version 1.1.1 is a bug fix.
 Windows Version 1.1.0 updated registration window information.
 If you are registered, there is no reason to upgrade.

-If Mac users running OS 10.7 or later prefer that numbers be called in another language, they could try a voice in that language.
+If Mac users prefer that numbers be called in another language, they could try a voice in that language.
 To do this, go to System Preferences > Speech > Text to Speech > System Voice > Customize, download the desired voice (for example, Javier: Spanish - Mexico) and select that system voice to hear called numbers in Spanish.
 New voices are free.

 Click here to see Custom Bingo, a way to play 75 number Bingo with the letters BINGO or Custom Letters (Macintosh OS 10.6 and higher; Windows Win 7 and higher).